zaun/entity-sprite-engine/docs/uuid.md

 - **Version 4 UUIDs** - generated using cryptographically strong random data
 - **Standard format** - follows RFC 4122 format: 8-4-4-4-12 hexadecimal digits
 - **Global constructor** - accessed via the global `UUID` table
-- **Memory ownership** - Lua-created UUIDs are owned by Lua, C-created UUIDs are owned by C
+- **Memory ownership** - Lua-created UUIDs are owned by Lua, engine-created UUIDs are managed by the engine
 - **Unique generation** - each call to `UUID.new()` generates a new random UUID

 ```lua